JatinSanghvi/text-decorator-net/assets/notes.md

 ## Capturing Readme Sample Screenshots

-- Run `TextFormatter.Test.Readme` project inside the console application.
+- Run `TextDecorator.Test.Readme` project inside the console application.
 - Set the console font to `Cascadia Mono PL` and font-size to `36`.
 - Capture rectangular region of the text output with FastStone image viewer.
 - Each line in the console should amount to 36 pixels vertically.